Skip to main content

 Spray foam is one of the most expensive insulation products, so its upfront investment cost is high.
 However, it is also the highest-performing insulation for residential applications.

-We have identified 3 budget insulation options: fiberglass batts, blown-in fiberglass, and blown-in cellulose.
+We have identified 3 budget-friendly insulation options: fiberglass batts, blown-in fiberglass, and blown-in cellulose.

-These insulations are cheaper to install because the raw material costs are lower compared to spray foam.
+These insulations are more affordable to install because the raw material costs are lower compared to spray foam.
 These insulations also don't have to be installed by a professional, allowing you to save on labor costs by installing them yourself.

-While installation is cheaper, these budget insulation products are lacking in performance.
-One of the reasons these products struggle to perform is their inability to air seal.
+While installation is less expensive, these insulations do not offer the same level of performance as spray foam.
+One of the reasons these products struggle to perform is their inability to air-seal.

 Let's examine the benefits and drawbacks of each budget insulation in more detail.